-Air conditioning is available in all our villas.
+Air Conditioning (AC) is available in all our villas.
 To help us save energy in Paxos, please use it sparingly.

-There are 2 beaches in Glyfada: MONODENDRI beach just below the villas and GLYFADA beach, which can be reached by the path opposite the swimming pool.
+In Glyfada, you can see 2 beaches: Monodendri beach is just below the villas.
+Second is Glyfada beach, which can be reached by the path opposite the swimming pool.
 Most of the beaches on Paxos are pebble beaches.
-For your own comfort & safety we advise you to wear jelly shoes or something similar.
-The sun beds on Monodendri beach are free for our clients.
+For your own comfort & safety, we advise you to wear jelly shoes or something similar.
+The sunbeds on Monodendri beach are free for our clients.

-Boats can be rented from a number of small boat hire companies in Loggos.
+Boats can be rented from a large number of small boats hire companies in Loggos.
 There are boats ranging from 30HP to 50HP.
-There is no need to book in advance (EXCEPT IN JUNE, JULY AND AUGUST)
+There is no need to book in advance (EXCEPT IN Month of June, July, and August).

 Breakfast is served from 8.15 am - 10.15 am in our Glyfada Taverna by the beach.
 It is served as an extended continental buffet and there are fruits, fresh local bread, fresh white and brown rolls, cake, croissants, several kinds of cereals, Greek yogurt with peaches, honey, several tastes of marmalades, cheese, ham, salami, cooked eggs, coffee, tea, fresh milk, orange juice (instant) available.
 It’s a great start to the day, so make sure you don’t miss it.

-Glyfada Beach villas has its own rent-a-car company and cars can be rented or online through our website www.glyfadabeach.com or from the reception in Glyfada.
+Glyfada Beach villas have their own rent a car company and cars can be rented or online through our website or from the reception too.
 Car hire starts from approx €176 per week, or you can rent one for just a few days.
 It is a great way to explore the island and do some sightseeing.

 Sun beds are available by the 2 swimming pools and on Monodendri Beach for GBV clients.
 They’re very comfy, but please put them back after use!